LovchikovMark/ProjectFactory/README.md

 ### About install.sh

-This script will install nodejs, ruby and some packages need for ProjectFactory, so it needs "sudo".
-If you already have that packages, nothing will be installed.
+This script will install light versions of nodejs and ruby ( if aren't installed ) and some libs need for ProjectFactory, so it needs "sudo".
+If you already have that packages, nothing will be installed :)

 > all requirements are described on requirements.json